A Guide to First Fruits

 There are dramatic parallels between the biblical festival of Shavuot and the New Testament events that took place at the time of its celebration.

-Moses’ giving of the law on Sinai at the time of First Fruits was accompanied by fire from heaven.
-So too as the Spirit fell in the upper room.
+Moses’ giving of the law on Sinai at the time of the Feast of Weeks was accompanied by fire from heaven.
+So, too, as the Spirit fell in the upper room.
 The disciples spoke supernaturally in foreign languages, whilst tongues of fire descended upon their heads.
 (Acts 2:3)

 Secondly, on the day Moses came down from the mountain, three thousand Jewish souls were slain for their sin (Exodus 32:28).
-In contrast, on the day of First Fruits, weeks after Jesus’ resurrection, three thousand Jewish souls were saved from their sin!
+In contrast, on the day of Pentecost (Shavuot), weeks after Jesus’ resurrection, three thousand Jewish souls were saved from their sin!

-The First Fruits pilgrimage was the reason why so many Jews happened to be in Jerusalem at that time.
+The pilgrimage to dedicate first fruits at this time was the reason why so many Jews happened to be in Jerusalem.
 Therefore, First Fruits played a key role in the early spread of the Gospel.
 These early converts heard Peter declare that the barrier between God and man had come down forever.

-With the resurrection and outpouring of the Spirit, First Fruits turned into a message of the endless fountain of God’s grace.
+With Jesus’ resurrection combined with the outpouring of the Spirit, First Fruits turned into a message of the endless fountain of God’s grace.

-Once a year the streets of Jerusalem fill with small booths covered in palm branches known as Sukkahs.
+Once a year the streets of Jerusalem and other towns fill with small booths covered in palm branches known as Sukkahs.

 Redemption, Grace and Hope